MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/what-are-cards.md

 ## Support Adaptive Card loop for build

 Adaptive Card version 1.6 adds a new field called metadata web url and copy option for the url.
-The web url can be copied and pasted across Microsoft Teams chat for unfurling an Adaptive Card loop.
+The web url under the metadata can be copied and pasted across Microsoft Teams chat for unfurling an Adaptive Card loop.

 ### To unfurl an Adaptive card loop